Serenity 6.5.2 Release Notes (2023-02-21)

 services.AddReporting();

-Introduced Puppeteer (Chrome/Firefox) Based Html to Pdf Converter [StartSharp]
+Introduced Puppeteer (Chrome/Firefox) Based HTML to PDF Converter [StartSharp]

 services.AddPuppeteerHtmlToPdf();